aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/text-and-styling/adding-caption-barcode/_index.md

 ## Step 3: Configure Caption Above the Barcode

-Set up the caption above the barcode by specifying alignment, text, visibility, font family, font size, and text color.
+Set the caption that appears above the barcode.
+You can control alignment, text, visibility, font family, size, and color.

 ```java
 bb.getParameters().getCaptionAbove().setAlignment(TextAlignment.LEFT);